 (C) Annual compensation not to exceed fifteen thousand dollars (\$15,000).
 Any annual compensation pursuant to this subparagraph shall be fixed by the adoption of an ordinance pursuant to Sections 20203 to 20207, inclusive.

-(3) Districts containing 500,000 acres or more are governed by Section expenses is subject to Sections 53232.2 and 53232.3 of the Government Code.
+(3) Districts containing 500,000 acres or more are governed by Section 22840.

 (b) Actual and necessary expenses when acting under the orders of the board.